openfox-opensource/mediawiki-extensions-StructuredSearch/README.md

 ### Predefined fields

 ```$wgStructuredSearchDefaultParams```
-The extension provide out of the box predefined fields - for now there are 'namespaces' and 'category'.
+The extension provide out of the box predefined fields - for now there are 'namespaces', 'authors' and 'category'.
 This options controls which of this fields would be shown.
 Default value is both 'namespaces' and 'category'.
-If this configuration defined need, you need to include all predefined fields you want.
+If this configuration defined, you need to include all predefined fields you want.

 ### Predefined fields - category field configuration